Blocking Ads in Google Chrome

 Customizing Ghostery Settings for Optimal Ad Blocking

-By default, Ghostery will block the most harmful trackers that slow down your browsing or compromise your privacy.
+By default, Ghostery will block the most harmful trackers that slow down your browsing or compromise your privacy, including to block pop ups.
 No customization needed!

 Managing Exceptions for Certain Websites

 Sometimes, you may want to allow ads or trackers on certain websites that you trust or support.
 For example, if you want to support The Verge by allowing ads on it, you can do so by managing exceptions for it.

 You can allow ads by clicking the first icon in the Ghostery panel.
 To allow potential trackers and ads, click Trust Site in the Ghostery panel.

 You can block ads in Chrome for free with Ghostery, a great ad blocker.
 We have explained why ad blocking is important and introduced you to Ghostery and its features, and how to customize its settings and manage exceptions for optimal ad blocking and privacy protection.

 You can block ads on Google Chrome for free with Ghostery, a great ad block extension.
 Ghostery also shows you the trackers and ad businesses on any website you visit, and lets you manage them according to your preferences.